May 6, 2025

 Consider Traveling

-Students that experience different cultures, regions, and populations have more perspectives and are more likely to become equitable practitioners.
+Students who experience different cultures, regions, and populations have more perspectives and are more likely to become equitable practitioners.
 Consider gaining volunteer experience abroad to demonstrate your cultural intelligence and competence!

 Talk about memorable experiences you had abroad in your essays, personal statement, or interview.
 Expand on the significance of this experience and the importance of gaining diverse perspectives on the world as a healthcare provider.